huishenlab/biscuit/docs/methylextraction.md

 ```
 For BISCUIT version 1.5.0 and earlier, the minimum coverage by default is 3.
 This setting was good for traditional WGBS;
 however, for low input and single cell protocols, this option should be changed to 1 (`biscuit vcf2bed -k 1 ...`).
-BISCUIT version 1.6.0 and later have the default value switched to 1 to avoid user confusion.
+BISCUIT version 1.6.0 and later have the default value switched to 1 to avoid confusion for the user.

 The `-t` flag can be used to retrieve mutation and other information, including